greimela/virtual-office-scheduler/README.md

 * Parse Google Drive Spreadsheet
 * Convert data structure to export JSON
+  * Generate random join groups
+  * Split up rooms with multiple meeting ids
   * Generate room join links
+  * Add a given date to the start time of the rooms
 * Export to Virtual Office